RatJuggler/my-production-docker-build/README.md

 After all the images are built, everything is then tied together in this project with a number of docker-compose files to orchestrate the applications using stacks.
 The external facing sites are configured with the test ingress proxy by default which can be overridden for production environments.
-You can see how the override file will be applied using:
+You can run this test using:

-    docker-compose -f external-sites.yml -f external-sites-production.yml config
+    docker-compose -f external-sites.yml -up -d

-Then to run in a production swarm environment use:
+### Deployed Result

+To deploy and run everything into the swarm you need:

+    docker stack deploy -c portainer-agent-stack.yml portainer
+    docker stack deploy -c monitoring.yml monitoring
+    docker stack deploy -c sync-gandi-dns.yml sync-gandi-dns
+    docker stack deploy -c dinosauria-bot.yml dinosauria-bot
+    docker stack deploy -c guinea-bot.yml guinea-bot
     docker stack deploy -c external-sites.yml -c external-sites-production.yml external-sites

-### Deployed Result

-When everything is built and deployed the result should look something like this (ignoring any replicas):
+The result should look something like this (ignoring any replicas):

 ![Image of Architecture](https://github.com/RatJuggler/my-production-docker-build/blob/main/deployed-result.jpg)